 Identification

 Due to their small size, nearly translucent colouring, and rapid movement, ghost ants can be difficult to see and detect in the home.
-The insects follow trails when foraging for food, however, which reveals the existence of a ghost ant infestation in the vicinity.
-Additionally, when crushed, the pests emit a strong, unpleasant odour similar to that of a rotten coconut.
+The insects follow trails when foraging for food, which can reveal the existence of a ghost ant infestation in the vicinity.
+Another sign of infestation is if you smell the distinct, unpleasant odour akin to rotten coconut, as mentioned above.

 Ghost Ants Removal

-Store-bought baits may work on smaller populations of ghost ants, especially if the nest itself is found.
-Larger infestations may require the professional services of a pest management specialist.
-Trained and educated in all the latest removal techniques, a professional pest control specialist can locate and eradicate ghost ant infestations and develop integrated pest management plans to prevent the problem from happening again in the future.
+When dealing with smaller populations of ghost ants, store-bought baits can be effective, especially if the nest is identified.
+However, larger infestations may require the assistance of an experienced pest management specialist.
+At Orkin Canada, our specialists are trained and educated in all the latest removal techniques, enabling them to locate and eradicate ghost ant infestations effectively.
+Additionally, our specialists can develop integrated pest management plans to address the issue comprehensively and prevent future occurrences.

 Habitat, Diet, and Life Cycle